pooyad359/linux-shell-guide/process_management/concurrency/README.md

 ## `xargs`

+Converts stdout into arguments for a command.
+Let's say command1 generates output in stdout and we want to use it as input for command2 (which doesn't accept arguments from stdout).
+Then we could leverage `xargs`.
 It is a useful command to pipe the input arguments into a command, and run them as independent processes.
 General usage is:

 ```bash